Updated July 29, 2023

-The current assets are the ones which can be quickly converted into cash which in turn can efficiently pay the debts in the shortest period.
-That is why the current assets like cash, cash equivalents, and accounts receivables kind of current assets shall be pushed ahead efficiently to keep the cash flow healthy to achieve better WCR (Working Capital Ratio).
+The current assets are the ones that can be quickly converted into cash which in turn can efficiently pay the debts in the shortest period.
+That is why current assets like cash, cash equivalents, and accounts receivables shall be pushed ahead efficiently to keep the cash flow healthy to achieve better WCR (Working Capital Ratio).

-The Working capital ratio can be defined by comparing current assets and current liabilities and the formula for the same is as below:
+The Working capital ratio can be defined by comparing current assets and current liabilities, and the formula for the same is as below:

 Example of Working Capital Ratio

-Let’s take the example of an acquirer who is interested in the financials of ABC sports and analyze the obtained information for the last three years:
+Let’s take the example of an acquirer who is interested in the financials of ABC Sports and analyze the obtained information for the last three years:

 |Working capital ratio

 Situations & Scenarios of Working Captial Ratio

-- If the current assets increase, there will up rise in WCR
+- If the current assets increase, there will uprise in WCR.

-- If current liabilities decrease, there will up rise in WCR
+- If current liabilities decrease, there will uprise in WCR.

-The significance of the Working Capital Ratio
+Significance of the Working Capital Ratio

 - It gives a holistic view of any company and indicates the financial health of future survival.
-The state of negative Working Capital Ratio is enough for any company to bring back its focus on making improvements through every dimension possible.
+The state of a negative Working Capital Ratio is enough for any company to bring back its focus on making improvements through every dimension possible.

-- The state of positive WCR states that they can take care of short-term obligations and still hold current assets with them which can keep them alert on maintaining a persistent scale of healthy Working Capital Ratio
+- The state of positive WCR states that they can take care of short-term obligations and still hold current assets with them, which can keep them alert on maintaining a persistent scale of healthy Working Capital Ratio.

-- As the current assets include Cash receivables, companies can set their contract terms as minimum as they can so once the work is delivered, the payment will flow in within a short period of time and help grow current assets
+- As the current assets include Cash receivables, companies can set their contract terms as minimum as they can, so once the work is delivered, the payment will flow in within a short period of time and help grow current assets.

-- Even if the Working Capital Ratio for any firm is above, it doesn’t mean they are doing a great job and achieved a big milestone.
+- Even if the Working Capital Ratio for any firm is above, it doesn’t mean they are doing a great job and achieving a big milestone.
 It also means the company is not utilizing its assets to maximize revenue.

-This has been a guide to working capital ratio.
-Here we discussed the basis of working capital ratio with the help of an example.
+This has been a guide to the working capital ratio.
+Here we discussed the basics of the working capital ratio with the help of an example.
 You may also look at the following articles to learn more –